ashleypeak/adm-math/README.md

 ---

-### adm-math-openmath-converter
+### adm-math-converter

-A service for converting OpenMath into an admSemanticNode
+A service for converting OpenMath or LaTeX into an admSemanticNode

 #### Usage